milkey-mouse/BamboozLED/README.md

 `listen` specifies which address & port to listen on.
 By default it only allows connections from `localhost`, but by changing `127.0.0.1` to `null` or `0.0.0.0` you can allow connections from any IP on your local network.

-`destination` specifies the address & port of the "target" OPC server that `boblight` sends the composited pixels to.
-By default it is assumed that you are running the server on the same machine as `boblight` on port `7890`.
+`destination` specifies the address & port of the "target" OPC server that BamboozLED sends the composited pixels to.
+By default it is assumed that you are running the server on the same machine as BamboozLED on port `7890`.

 `background` is the color "beneath" all the dyamic layers; that is, if no clients are connected or a pixel is transparent, this background color will show through.
-(If the lights controlled by `boblight` are supposed to actually provide light as well as looking cool, it may be better to set it to `[255, 255, 255]` (white) so it provides light when no clients are connected.)
+(If the lights are supposed to actually provide light as well as looking cool, it may be better to set it to `[255, 255, 255]` (white) so it provides light when no clients are connected.)

-`opcCompat` specifies if `boblight` should attempt to preserve compatibility with existing OPC clients (see [OPC compatibility](#opc-compatibility)).
-If set to `false`, `boblight` will function the same as a normal OPC server, except expecting 4 bytes (RGBA) per LED instead of the standard 3 (RGB).
+`opcCompat` specifies if BamboozLED should attempt to preserve compatibility with existing OPC clients (see [OPC compatibility](#opc-compatibility)).
+If set to `false`, BamboozLED will function the same as a normal OPC server, except expecting 4 bytes (RGBA) per LED instead of the standard 3 (RGB).

 ### `systemd` unit file

-If your distribution uses [`systemd`](https://en.wikipedia.org/wiki/Systemd)  (most of them at this point), `make install` automatically added a `systemd` unit file that can be used to automatically start `boblight`.
+If your distribution uses [`systemd`](https://en.wikipedia.org/wiki/Systemd)  (most of them at this point), `make install` automatically added a `systemd` unit file that can be used to automatically start BamboozLED.
 Enable it to run on startup with the following command:

-    sudo systemctl enable boblight.service
+    sudo systemctl enable bamboozled.service

 # Layers

 The first (bottommost) layer is Layer 0; this layer can be set to either all white or all black.
 The layer order is determined by connection order: each client to connect to the server gets a new layer that is, by default, on top of all the others.

-`boblight` will blend pixels with alpha values less than 255 with the colors of the corresponding pixels on the layers below them.
+BamboozLED will blend pixels with alpha values less than 255 with the colors of the corresponding pixels on the layers below them.

 # OPC compatiblity

 *This does not apply when `opcCompat` is set to `false`.*

-In order to preserve compatibility with existing programs that expect to set pixels with RGB triplets, `boblight` uses OPC command 255 (SysEx) for sending RGBA pixels. `boblight` looks for the system ID `0xB0B` and processes data with the following format:
+In order to preserve compatibility with existing programs that expect to set pixels with RGB triplets, BamboozLED uses OPC command 255 (SysEx) for sending RGBA pixels.
+BamboozLED looks for the system ID `0xB0B` and processes data with the following format:

 | channel | command | length (n) |          | system identifier (2 bytes) | data                      |
 |---------|---------|------------|----------|-----------------------------|---------------------------|